the Contemplatives of Saint Joseph MONastic order

 the importance of contemplation in the life of the church

 “The work of contemplation overflows, benefiting the entire Church.
 The Church needs this work of contemplation that it may protect its life and increase its growth.
-The Church is in dire need of those who excel in the interior life and are intent upon recollecting themselves in God and be aflame, to their innermost being, with love for heavenly things.
+The Church is in dire need of those who excel in the interior life and are intent upon recollecting themselves in God and being aflame, to their innermost being, with love for heavenly things.
 If such persons are lacking, if their lives are withered and weak, it necessarily follows that the strength of the whole Mystical Body of Christ is diminished.
-Consequently, serious damage would be inflicted on the knowledge of divine realities, theology, sacred preaching, the apostolate, and all the Christian life of the faithful” - To the Cistercians, December 8, 1968
+Consequently, serious damage would be inflicted on the knowledge of divine realities, theology, sacred preaching, the apostolate, and all the Christian life of the faithful” - Pope Saint Paul VI, to the Cistercians, on December 8, 1968

-The contemplative life of the COSJ members is not directed towards the individual, in and of himself or herself.
-Instead, contemplative life is directed first and foremost to the Life and Holiness of the whole Church.
-The Church's life thus becomes fuller when each member of the COSJ joins themselves, by the gift of their lives, whole and entire, to Christ in prayer and in firmly following the evangelical counsels of poverty, chastity and obedience.
+The contemplative life of the COSJ members is not directed towards the individual, in and of him or herself.
+Instead, contemplative life is directed first and foremost to the life and holiness of the whole Church.
+The Church's life becomes fuller when each member of the COSJ joins him or herself, by the gift of his or her life, whole and entire, to Christ, in prayer, and in firmly following the evangelical counsels of poverty, chastity, and obedience.